 Sole custody arrangements: In this case, the child lives with one parent only, the court takes the combined income of both parents and works out the proportion each contributes.

-Split custody arrangements: Here, the custody of more than one children is divided between the parents, each parent's proportionate share is calculated similarly to the cases of sole custody.
+Split custody arrangements: Here, the custody of more than one child is divided between the parents, each parent’s proportionate share is calculated similarly to the cases of sole custody.
 However, the parent with the smaller percentage receives the difference from the parent with the larger percentage.

 Shared custody arrangements: In a shared custody situation, one of the parents has a child’s custody or visitation for a period of over 90 days in a year.
 The child support amount is calculated according to the ratio of sharing the custody and visitation between the parents.
 In case, a parent earns less than the other parent but spends a higher percentage of time with the child, then they can request a sole custody calculation from the court.